arish096/langchain-models/README.md

 Python 3.10+

+Git

 pip

-Git

-API credentials for the model provider used by an example
+API key for the model provider used by the examples

 1. Clone the Repository
 git clone https://github.com/arish096/langchain-models.git

+2. Navigate to the Project
 cd langchain-models

-2. Create a Virtual Environment
+3. Create a Virtual Environment
 Windows
 python -m venv .venv
 .venv\Scripts\activate